owulveryck/blog/content/post/choreography.md

 What does this mean ?

-To me,it means that people do feel the need for orchestration, and via orchestration, they may feel the need for representing their product.
+To me,it means that people do feel the need for orchestration, or if they don't feel it, they will thanks to Ansible.
-It is now *architecture as data*.
+Via orchestration, they may feel the need for representing their product.

-That's what I've understood from the speech of the __innovators__ .
+We are now talking about **infrastructure as data**; soon we will talk about **architecture as data**

 ### From system configuration management...